hashicorp/terraform-website/content/source/docs/enterprise-legacy/packer/builds/troubleshooting.html.md

 ---
 layout: "enterprise"
-page_title: "Troubleshooting - Packer Builds - Terraform Enterprise"
+page_title: "Troubleshooting - Packer Builds - Terraform Enterprise (legacy)"
 sidebar_current: "docs-enterprise-packerbuilds-troubleshooting"
 description: |-
   Packer builds can fail in Terraform Enterprise for a number of reasons – improper configuration, transient networking errors, and hardware constraints are all possible.